drewbelf/cv/index.md

 `2020`
 “Who Is *iste homo* Jesus?
 A Halensian Contribution.”
 Christ among the Disciplines.
 Online interdisciplinary conference.
 December 11–13.

 “History in Crisis?
 How Augustine Reads John’s Apocalypse.”
 45th International Patristic, Medieval, and Renaissance Conference.
-Villanova University (online due to COVID-19).
+Villanova University (online due to <span style="font-variant:small-caps;">covid</span>-19).
 October 16–18.

 “*Christum esse confitemur, ergo Christus est unum*: the Early Franciscans and Thomas Aquinas on the Logical and Ontological Unity of Christ.”
 Thomas Aquinas and the Crisis of Christology.
 Ave Maria University.
 February 6–8.